Toronto Team

 Dr. Alexander Vasilovsky, C.Psych.

-During our initial sessions, I’d conduct an assessment.
-We’d then examine the recurring patterns in your thoughts, feelings, behaviours, relationships, and life experiences so that we could develop a plan for change that best meets your needs.
-I’m trained in cognitive behavioural therapy (CBT), dialectical behaviour therapy (DBT), emotion-focused therapy (EFT), narrative therapy, and humanistic and psychodynamic approaches.
-My approach employs a flexible, integrated use of any of them, depending on your therapy goals.
+During our initial sessions, I’d conduct an assessment and we’d examine the recurring patterns in your thoughts, feelings, behaviours, relationships, and life experiences so that we could develop a plan for change that best meets your needs.
+I’m trained in cognitive behavioural therapy (CBT), dialectical behaviour therapy (DBT), emotion-focused therapy (EFT), narrative therapy, and humanistic and psychodynamic approaches, among others.
+My approach is a flexible, integrated use of any of them, depending on your goals for therapy.

 Don’t worry if these terms are unfamiliar to you.
 We’ll figure out what’s most useful for you in a space that I try to make as warm, nonjudgmental, and validating as I can.

-With me, therapy is also trauma-informed and queer-friendly.
-Marginalization, stigmatization, and other inequities can profoundly affect mental health.
-I’d incorporate an awareness of these contextual factors, should you find them relevant to your experience.
-I specialize in working with LGBTQQIP2SAA folks, and my academic research addresses issues of sexuality and gender identity as they relate to mental health.
+As a member for three of CFIR’s Clinics of Excellence (the Neurodivergence, Trauma, and Couple and Sex Therapy Clinics), therapy with me is also neuro-affirming, trauma-informed, sex positive, and queer-friendly.
+I regularly work with clients who have received diagnoses of ADHD and Autism.
+In addition to the empirically supported treatments listed above, I’ve received training in therapeutic presence (TP) and self-compassion (SC), the felt sense polyvagal model (FSPM), internal family systems (IFS), and trauma-informed stabilization treatment (TIST).
+I also appreciate that marginalization, stigmatization, and other inequities can have a profound effect on mental health, and I’d incorporate an awareness of these contextual factors, should you find them relevant to your experience.
+I specialize in working with LGBTQQIP2SAA folks, and my academic research addresses issues of sexuality and gender identity, as they relate to mental health.

-I completed my Ph.D. in Clinical Psychology at Toronto Metropolitan University, where I was a senior member of the SHiFT Laboratory at the Psychology Department.
+I completed my PhD in Clinical Psychology at Toronto Metropolitan University (TMU), where I was a senior member of the SHiFT Laboratory at the Psychology Department.
 At the lab, I drew from critical psychological perspectives to challenge so-called “truths” in psychology about gender, sexuality, and mental health-related topics.
 I’ve published my research in peer-reviewed journals and presented internationally at conferences.
-I’m a reviewer for several academic journals and have guest lectured at Toronto Metropolitan University and the University of Toronto.
-I’m an autonomous Psychologist registered with the College of Psychologists and Behaviour Analysts of Ontario; I’m also a member of both the Canadian and Ontario Psychological Associations.
+I’ve been a reviewer for several academic journals and guest lectured at TMU and the University of Toronto.
+I’m an autonomous Psychologist registered with the College of Psychologists of Ontario; I’m also a member of both the Canadian and Ontario Psychological Associations.

 Treatments